Higher Degree Research Policy

 Addressed to all researchers in Griffith University and to those who have related managerial or administrative responsibilities, it covers such topic as ethics, competence, collegiality, confidentiality, honesty, data storage and retention, authorship, publication, supervision, conflict of interest, advisers on integrity in research and research misconduct.

-National Health and Medical Research Council - Australian Code of Practice for the Care and Use of Animals for Scientific Purposes
+National Health and Medical Research Council - Australian Code for the Care and Use of Animals for Scientific Purposes

 Ensures the ethical and humane care and use of animals used for scientific purposes as defined in the Code.
 The principles set out in the Code are for the guidance of investigators, teachers, institutions, Animal Ethics Committees and all people involved in the care and use of animals for scientific purposes.

-- National Health and Medical Research Council - Australian Code of Practice for the Care and Use of Animals for Scientific Purposes
+- National Health and Medical Research Council - Australian Code for the Care and Use of Animals for Scientific Purposes (the Code)

 National Health and Medical Research Council - The National Statement on Ethical Conduct in Research Involving Humans